Every year, Media School students’ financial burdens are eased by scholarships provided by our generous donors.

-To be considered for the majority of our scholarships, current students complete one general online application annually.
+To be considered for the majority of our scholarships, current students complete one application form annually.
 Students are evaluated based on merit and need.

-The general application deadline for the 2023-2024 academic year has passed.
+The annual application deadline for the 2024-25 academic year has passed.

 Undergraduate journalism majors with a second concentration in fine arts, chemistry or biology with plans to pursue a career in visual arts, arts reporting or science writing.